shivaverma/Clock-Reader/README.md

 | **clock.ipynb**   | jupyter notebook for running and testing the code        |
 | **clock.model** | saved model |

+---

-To run this project, you should run `main.ipynb` notebook.
+To run this project, you should run **main.ipynb** notebook.
 Following is a snippet showing network solving the sudoku.

 <img src=result.png width="400">